ponderking/INFO310_Project_Emeistring/README.md

  OR
 * python -m http.server 8000 (for python 3)

-2. In your browser(tested on Chrome) go the URL localhost:8000 and acces the HTML files from there.
+2. In your browser(tested only on Chrome) go the URL localhost:8000 and acces the HTML files from there.

 3. Start with opening the Circular_Visulization.html page as it is the main hub for the other visualizations.
    Here you can also click on the dots below to go back in time (a little buggy at the moment).